replicatedhq/replicated-field-labs/instruqt/meet-the-platform/01-introducing-the-platform/assignment.md

     will introduce you to the Platform and show you how to access the Vendor Portal.
 tabs:
+- id: r0s4f8nj0nbn
-- title: Enterprise Portal
+  title: Enterprise Portal
   type: website
   url: https://get.replicated.com
   new_window: true
+- id: nkukk5hhghcq
-- title: Vendor Portal
+  title: Vendor Portal
   type: website
   url: https://vendor.replicated.com
   new_window: true